robotic-vision-lab/Incremental-Persistence-Algorithm/README.md

     >> ipa('in_file.pcd', 'out_file.txt', 0.003)

-The birth and death times of the simplices are written to 'out\_file.txt'.
+The birth and death times of the simplices are written to 'out\_file.txt.'

 ### References